celery/celery/docs/userguide/periodic-tasks.rst

 in an SQL database.

-You have to ensure only a single scheduler is running for a schedule at a time, otherwise you would end up with duplicate tasks.
-Using a centralized approach means the schedule does not have to be synchronized, and the service can operate without using locks.
+You have to ensure only a single scheduler is running for a schedule at a time, otherwise you'd end up with duplicate tasks.
+Using a centralized approach means the schedule doesn't have to be synchronized, and the service can operate without using locks.

 .. _beat-timezones: